Sociology

 Faculty

-Michael B. Aguilera, associate professor (economic sociology, social inequality, race and ethnicity).
+Michael B. Aguilera, associate professor (international migration, race & ethnicity, economic sociology, social inequality, public health, social networks).
 BA, 1995, California, Irvine; MA, 1995, PhD, 1999, State University of New York, Stony Brook.
 (2004)

 Michael C. Dreiling, professor (political sociology, environmental sociology, social movements).
 BA, 1990, California, Irvine; MA, 1993, PhD, 1997, Michigan, Ann Arbor.
 (1996)

-Clare R. Evans, assistant professor (medical sociology, quantitative methods, social networks).
+Clare R. Evans, associate professor (medical sociology, quantitative methods, social networks).
 BA, 2008, Lewis and Clark College; MPH, 2011, Columbia; ScD, 2015, Harvard.
 (2015)

 Aaron O. Gullickson, associate professor (race and ethnicity, stratification, demography).
 BA, 1998, Washington (Seattle); MA, 1999, 2001, PhD, 2004, California, Berkeley.
 (2007)